openhealthcare/opal-renal/README.md

-This is a Renal patient management application using the [OPAL](https://github.com/openhealthcare/opal) framework.
+This is a Renal patient management application built using the [OPAL](https://github.com/openhealthcare/opal) framework.

 ## What problem does this solve?